nth-chile/gagesalzano2/src/_projects/Keeper.md

   />
 </div>

-<p class="bg">The website used a minimal color palette and design to allow the product interface to shine and feel structured and secure.</p>
+<p>The website used a minimal color palette and design to allow the product interface to shine and feel structured and secure.<br><br>Designed for the team at ColorJar.</p>

 {{slide['end']}}